American Cancer Society

-The American Legacy Foundation is a national, independent, public health foundation that is committed to working with other organizations to decrease the use of tobacco in the United States.
-Legacy funds programs that work toward reducing tobacco use by youths, and support programs to help individuals quit smoking.
+The Truth Initiative is a national, independent, public health foundation that is committed to working with other organizations to decrease the use of tobacco in the United States.
+Truth Initiative funds programs that work toward reducing tobacco use by youths, and support programs to help individuals quit smoking.

 American Lung Association